BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     Culture is the most important thing in the world, so people will do nearly anything for culture.
-    For example, people would generally rather have a dysfunctional government, or no government at all, than a culturally-foreign government.
+    For example, people would usually rather have a dysfunctional government, or no government at all, than a culturally-foreign government.
 </p>

 <p>